Wide_Eyed_Studios_Falling_Up_CB_2023_Final_High-24 (1).jpg

 About Release-based Movement PRactice

-with Katherine Kiefer Stark
+With Katherine Kiefer Stark

 Photo: Sean Thomas Boyt, Movement Practice at Mascher Space Cooperative 2017